psarando/shire-reckoning/README.md

    then that may imply that Aragorn and the Dúnedain of the North never adopted the Stewards' Reckoning and continued observing the Kings' Reckoning throughout the Third Age.

-   Although Shire Rethe 25 and Halimath 22, which fall on the New Reckoning's Yestarë and Cormarë/Yavannië 30, were holidays in King Elessar's Reunited Kingdom, it appears these dates were not celebrated in the Shire;
+   As mentioned in the notes on [Fourth Age Holidays](#fourth-age-holidays), Shire Rethe 25 and Halimath 22, which fall on the New Reckoning's Yestarë and Cormarë/Yavannië 30, apparently were not celebrated in the Shire.
-   but note these other holidays celebrated in the Shire after the War of the Ring:

-   > There is no record of the Shire-folk commemorating either March 25 or September 22;
-   > but in the Westfarthing, especially in the country round Hobbiton Hill,
-   > there grew up a custom of making holiday and dancing in the Party Field, when weather permitted, on April 6.
-   > Some said that it was old Sam Gardner's birthday,
-   > some that it was the day on which the Golden Tree first flowered in 1420,
-   > and some that it was the Elves' New Year.
-   > In the Buckland the Horn of the Mark was blown at sundown every November 2 and bonfires and feastings followed.
-   >
-   > -- J.R.R.
-Tolkien, The Lord of the Rings Appendix D

 #### Gondor's weekdays